 Spring heralds the arrival of the years baby monkeys.
 Typically born between late-April to late-June, the newborns are tiny – measuring a mere 15 to 20cms – and cling to their mothers, who are understandably very protective of their newborns.

 Suckling milk quickly strengthens the babies and before long – literally within 3 to 4 weeks – the little ones are taking their first clumsy steps around the park.
 These first steps are understandably awkward, with the babies regularly stumbling over rocks and falling-out of small shrubs as they attempt to climb.
 Within 2 to 3 months the little ones are fully mobile and are drawn to each other, forming adorable baby gangs.

 Much like humans, macaques communicate using an array of verbal sounds, facial expressions, and attitudes.
 Verbal sounds may not be considered language as such but conveys their attitude to other monkeys.
 Japanese macaques can be very vocal at times and you will notice a large scope in the sounds that they make, from high-pitched calls to guttural, aggressive shrieks.
 Listen to them and try to guess their meaning!

 Where do they sleep?

-What do they eat besides the barley given by the park staff?
+What do they eat besides the food given by the park staff?

 What are the differences between the Japanese macaques and other monkeys around the world?

-Visitors find the monkeys generally very friendly and docile compared to monkeys in other parts of the world.
-The monkeys tend to just ignore you as long as you don’t stare at them, or growl when you get too close to them.
+Japanese macaques are the only monkeys able to survive the extremes of cold and snow in northern Japan, regularly enduring temperatures of -10°C / 14°F. Visitors to the park find the monkeys to be very docile and relaxed compared to monkeys in other parts of the world.
+The monkeys tend to just ignore you as long as you don’t stare at them, get too close, or show them any food.

 What do the park staff do for their work?